Definition:

 Frequently asked questions about JQuery

-JQuery refers to the concept described in this glossary entry: Definition: jQuery is a library that makes it easy and faster to create web pages and applications with JavaScript. jQuery makes use of many common tasks that require lines of JavaScript code and wraps them in methods that can be summarized with a single line of code.
-It gives teams a shared vocabulary for analysing digital projects.
+Definition: jQuery is a library that makes it easy and faster to create web pages and applications with JavaScript. jQuery makes use of many common tasks that require lines of JavaScript code and wraps them in methods that can be summarized with a single line of code.
+In the Arimetrics glossary it is placed in a digital marketing context to clarify its role, uses and practical implications.

-How is JQuery used in a digital strategy?
+How is JQuery related to a digital strategy?